dedoussis/asynction/README.md

 Asynction has extended the AsyncAPI 2.x.x specification to provide support for coupling SocketIO semantical entities (such as namespaces, events and acks) to python objects (such as handler callabes or other `flask_socketio.SocketIO` methods).
 Some of the extentions below are necessary to express the Socket.IO protocol semantics, while others are solely needed for the programmatic purposes of Asynction.
 The extentions introduced adhere to the [Specification Extention guidelines](https://www.asyncapi.com/docs/specifications/2.0.0#specificationExtensions) of the AsyncAPI spec.

+Asynction has extended the AsyncAPI 2.x.x specification to provide support for customizing security schemes on a per namespace bases.
+The extentions introduced adhere to the [Specification Extention guidelines](https://www.asyncapi.com/docs/specifications/2.0.0#specificationExtensions) of the AsyncAPI spec.

 For further guidance on how to generally express a SocketIO API using AsyncAPI, refer to this article: <https://dedouss.is/posts/2021-07-14-documenting-socketio-part-2.html>

 ### Event handler